 For more information on Art Therapy, please head to our FAQ section.

-Here are our trained art therapists:
+Here are our trained and qualifying Art Therapists:

 A technique that helps address traumatic, or troubling memories in a way that helps you process it, and leaves you without the intense emotional, and sometimes even physical response that can be associated with those traumatic memories.
 EMDR helps when you haven’t quite managed to commit an event to memory without the strong emotional response.